 Aggressive plan

-Induction · Durvalumab + Tremelimumab (STR
+Induction · Durvalumab + Tremelimumab (STRIDE)

 28-day cycles × Until progression / unacceptable toxicity